JulienBuonarota/ProcessLogger/Readme.md

 ### Other options
 <ul>
-  <li> <b>l</b> : if given, the process will be haded to log with name and
+  <li> <b>l</b> : if given, the process will be added to log with name and
   current date and time.
-By default the process is not loged to let the program using ProcessLogger the oportunity to verify if the process completed his execution. </li>
+By default the process is not logged to let the program using ProcessLogger the oportunity to verify if the process completed his execution. </li>

   <li> <b>p</b> : name of the process  </li>

   <li> <b>f</b> : name of the log file either a path or a file name.
 In the
-  late case the file will be saved in the current folder.
+  later case the file will be saved in the current folder.
 Its default value is ProcessLogger.log </li>
 </ul>